 Javakhk

-There are two working youth centers in Javakhk.
-The Akhaltskha & Akhalkalak Armenian youth centers were inaugurated in 2006 and 2007, respectively.
-A new center in Bogdanovka was purchased in 2010.The three centers were bought and repaired by the ARS Javakhk Fund Committee of the Western USA.The Centers serve to strengthen & enrich the knowledge of the youth of Javakhk.
+There are three working youth centers in Javakhk.
+The Akhaltskha, Akhalkalak and Ninotsminda (formerly known as Bogdanovka) Armenian youth centers were inaugurated in 2006, 2007 and 2010, respectively.
+The three centers were bought and repaired by the ARS Javakhk Fund Committee of the Western USA.
+The Centers serve to strengthen & enrich the knowledge of the youth of Javakhk.
 Approximately 250-300 young people of different ages, from nearby Armenian villages attend different activities free of charge.

 Programs & Projects